Rachamv/SMS/employee/documentoffice.md

 ===Forms===

-The `ProfileUpdateForm`, you need to specify the model PersonalInfo and the fields you want to include in the form.
+The `ProfileUpdateForm`, you need to specify the model EmployeeInfo and the fields you want to include in the form.
 In the `EmployeeReportForm`, it is a simple form with a single field `employee_id`, which represents the ID of the employee for whom the report will be generated.
-The form includes validation to check if the provided employee ID exists in the `PersonalInfo` model.
+The form includes validation to check if the provided employee ID exists in the `EmployeeInfo` model.

 ===Tests===